 CBL has the river to swim in and a safe community for walking and running.
 Summer memberships at St. Mary's College Recreation Center and the College of Southern Maryland Recreation Center are available for purchase.
 HPL has a weight room with one treadmill.
 Cambridge has a YMCA with cardio and weight machines, free-weight room, basketball courts, and a new indoor pool.

 Where can I grocery shop?

 Both CBL and HPL have grocery stores nearby.

 Students are paid every two weeks.
 Your first check may be delayed by a couple of weeks, so make sure to bring enough money to get you through the first two weeks of the program.
 REU students may pick up their paychecks on Fridays at each lab until direct deposit becomes effective (usually two pay periods).

 There are a lot of water-based activities during orientation, but I am not a good swimmer.
 Can I still participate?
 What about seasickness?

-If you are uncomfortable on the water, just keep wearing a life jacket during the orientation cruise.
-If you are worried about seasickness, you can get a patch or take Dramamine.
+If you are uncomfortable on the water, we encourage you to wear a life jacket throughout the orientation cruise.
+If you are worried about seasickness, Dramamine is very effective.
 Some research projects involve little or no fieldwork, so if that is a preference you should let us know so we can consider that when we match you with a mentor.

 Is there a guest policy during the fellowship period at the dorms?

 Guests need to behave and follow the same rules as everyone else.
-However, guests should be visitors and not "semi-permanent" residents.
+Staff must be notified of any guests on campus for security reasons.
+Guests should be visitors and not "semi-permanent" residents.
 Follow the usual rules, be courteous, and let the other residents and housekeeping staff know if you are going to have guests.

 If you have additional questions not answered above, please contact Dr. Michael Allen, program coordinator, at firstname.lastname@example.org.